-▶ PCle 2 Slot Sets the graphics card on the PClEX4 slot as the first display.
+▶ PCle 2 Slot Sets the graphics card on the PCIEX8 slot as the first display. ▶ PCle 3 Slot Sets the graphics card on the PCIEX4 slot as the first display.

-EZ RAID
+→ EZ RAID

 Allows you to quickly set up a RAID array.
 Refer to Chapter 3, "Configuring a RAID Set," for instructions on configuring a RAID array.